culturecreates/artsdata-data-model/_architecture/query-api.md

 ### Events demo

-Here is a [demo website in Github](https://github.com/culturecreates/artsdata-demo-upcoming-events-api) that lists upcoming events in Quebec using the Artsdata API.
+**NEW 12-NOV-2020** Here is a [demo website in Github](https://github.com/culturecreates/artsdata-demo-upcoming-events-api) that lists upcoming events in Quebec using the Artsdata API.

 ## Other APIs coming soon